ispras/casr/docs/usage.md

       [ARGS]...
 Add "-- <path> <arguments>" to run

     Options:
       -o, --output <REPORT>      Path to save report.
 Path can be a directory, then report name is generated
           --stdout               Print CASR report to stdout
           --stdin <FILE>         Stdin file for program
       -t, --timeout <SECONDS>    Timeout (in seconds) for target execution, 0 value means that timeout is disabled [default: 0]
           --ignore <FILE>        File with regular expressions for functions and file paths that should be ignored
-      -h, --help               Print help
+          --strip-path <PREFIX>  Path prefix to strip from stacktrace [env: CASR_STRIP_PATH=] -h, --help                 Print help
       -V, --version              Print version

 Example: